-During 2009-2013, we sampled around 1,375 (675 of which are used in individual virus testing, the other 700 used in intensive field sampling for virus spread/pattern analysis) cultivated grapevine samples comprising 39 different wine grape varieties.
-In our previously used molecular assay, we have detected Grapevine leafroll-associated viruses (GLRaV-2 and -3) and grapevine fleck virus (GFkV), because both GLRaV-2 and -3 are very common among wine grape production worldwide and GFkV is known to cause detrimental damage when combined with GLRaV-3.
-We have since updated our molecular assay to have the ability to detect grapevine leafrol disease with more accuracy, thanks to recent genomic data becoming widely available.
-Thus far, 10%, 26%, and 1% of vines were positive for GLRaV-2, GLRaV-3, and GFkV, respectively.
+During 2009-2013, we sampled around 1,300 (about 600 of which are used in individual virus testing, the other 700 used in intensive field sampling for virus spread/pattern analysis) cultivated grapevine samples comprising 39 different wine grape varieties.
+In our previously used molecular assay, we have detected RNAs of Grapevine leafroll-associated virus (GLRaV-2 and -3) and grapevine fleck virus (GFkV), because both GLRaV-2 and -3 are very common among wine grape production worldwide, and GFkV is known to cause detrimental damage when combined with GLRaV-3.
+Thus far, 8%, 25%, and 1% of vines were positive for GLRaV-2,

+GLRaV-3, and GFkV, respectively.
 With just those three viruses, 64% of the total vineyards surveyed were positive for at least one infected grapevine.

-In 2012 and 2013, we expanded our detection into more varieties of viruses.
-During 2013, we have tested over 577 samples that were collected during between 2009 and 2013 for several viruses that are known to cause serious threat to wine grape production (Table 1).
+In recent few years, we expanded our detection into more varieties of viruses.
+During 2013-14 seasons, we have tested over 722 samples that were collected during between 2009 and 2014 for several viruses that are known to cause serious threat to wine grape production (Table 1).
 We have tested for GLRaV-1, -4, -5 and -9, and Respestris stem pitting associated virus (RSPaV-1), grapevine virus A and B (GVA and GVB).
 RSPaV, GVA and GVB are among the Rugose Wood Complex viruses that cause slow decline of grapevines.
 Also, GVA can be transmitted by mealybugs, the same vector as GLRaV-3.

 Table 1 shows the total numbers of positive grapevines found so far in VA as well as the number of those vines that are involved in cases of mixed infection.
-Our current results support that GLRaV-3 was the most common virus from the leafroll-complex (26.3%) and RSPaV-1 (57% positive) was the most commonly found virus in the state and is involved in slightly more mixed infection cases than GLRaV-3.
-Testing for new viruses, such as Grapevine vein clearing virus (GVCV) and Grapevine red blotch-associated virus (GRBaV), is underway.
-No cases of GVCV have been confirmed, but 16% of samples have tested positive for Red blotch, making it more common than GLRaV-2 (Table 1).
-This study, although not yet finished, is showing that Virginia has a large number of infected vineyards and better management strategies need to be implemented across the state.
+Our current results support that GLRaV-3 was the most common virus form the leafroll-complex (23% positive, the number decreased because we added more to the sample size) and RSPaV-1 (52% positive) was the most commonly found virus in the state and is involved in slightly more mixed infection cases than GLRaV-3.

+Moreover, Table 2 shows that results of our testing on some of newly found grapevine viruses.
+The most notable one is GRBaV (grapevine red blotch-associated virus) where 22% our sample turned out to be positive.
+Since the vector insect of GRBaV is not known yet (Virginia creeper leafhopper is speculated as a potential vector), and it seemed that movements within infected vineyards are limited, it is highly likely that these are introduced through contaminated nursery materials.
+Nonetheless, this study demonstrated that Virginia has a large number of infected vineyards and better management strategies need to be implemented across the state.